mubaraqwahab/thinkdev/src/decks/06-bindings-again.md

 <section data-auto-animate>

-What does this do again? {data-id="varbindDesc"}
+What does this do again?

 <pre data-id="varbind"><code data-line-numbers data-trim class="language-js">
-let x = "Hey there"
+let x = 5
 </code></pre>

 </section>